WandererInThisWorld/Builders-Wand-old/README.md

 # Crafting

 To obtain a Builder's Wand you will need to use 2 Sticks, one Diamond and one purple dye.
+You will need to drop them from your hand, or your Inventory.
+Normally the assigned key to drop items is "q", unless you changed that in your Minecraft settings.
+Throw these Items onto a crafting table.

-Throw them onto a crafting table and you'll get the Builder's Wand.
-(In survival Mode)
+The Items have to have the correct count.
+It won't work if you throw 3 Sticks or 2 dyes.
+You can also only "craft" if your Player is in Survival Mode, since this datapack was designed to be used in Survival Minecraft.
+Throw these Items onto a crafting table and you'll get the Builder's Wand.

 # Installation

 To install this Datapack, click "Clone or Download", then Download ZIP.
 You have to unzip the Downloaded File which includes a zipfile named "builders_wand".
 Then open your Minecraft directory, where the savefile for your world is saved.
-Your worldsave contains a folder "datapacks", where the zipfile needs to be copied into.
+Your worldsave contains a folder "datapacks", where the zipfile named:"builders_wand" needs to be copied into.

 The Texture for the Wand is provided with a Resourcepack that comes as a seperate ZIP File in the Download, named "Builder's Wand".
 Copy The Resourcepack into your resourepacks folder in your Minecraft Directory and activate the resourcepack in the Game under options-> Resource packs.